Healthy Recipes 101

 However, if you want a thinner sauce, we suggest you still let it simmer for at least 15 minutes (if not more).
 Otherwise, the flavors won’t have enough time to blend together.

-Recipes with Tomato Sauce
+Recipes with This Sauce

 Tomato sauce has been a basic ingredient for countless recipes— pizza, pasta, meaty dishes, to name a few.
 Not only is it super versatile, but also a flavor base for many sophisticated entrées.